NJ587/RGB2TIR/README.md

 Because of the limitation of data size, the whole code can be found [here](https://pan.baidu.com/s/16tLL_LJWNFJPK8qAnE-i7g) with code:6rt8

+ - [ ] ****Introduction****
+This work proposes an image generator, which generates TIR images from given RGB images by Generative Adversarial Network (GAN).
+The effectiveness is quantitatively and qualitatively demonstrated on classic image generation metrics and the downstream RGBT tasks-- visual object tracking with RGB and TIR modalites.
+ - [ ] ****Contribution****
+1. A GAN-based image generator, which generates TIR images from RGB images.
+2. To generate high-quality TIR data, the perceptual loss is utilised in the training process 76 of generator for content consistency and multi-scale discriminators are employed for 77 clearer textures.
+3. We demonstrate the effectiveness of this work quantitatively and qualitatively.

 - [ ] ****Prerequisites****
  - Linux